pulumi/docs/content/docs/reference/pkg/azure-nextgen/apimanagement/apitagdescription.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const apiTagDescription = new azure_nextgen.apimanagement.latest.ApiTagDescription("apiTagDescription", {
+const apiTagDescription = new azure_nextgen.apimanagement.ApiTagDescription("apiTagDescription", {
     apiId: "5931a75ae4bbd512a88c680b",
     description: "Some description that will be displayed for operation's tag if the tag is assigned to operation of the API",
     externalDocsDescription: "Description of the external docs resource",